gravitycamp/tunnel/README.md

 ## Adding New Sketches

-In order for your sketches to work properly, please place them in the top level directory and rename any .pde files to .java.
-The sketch code then needs to be wrapped in a Java class and a constructor method needs to be added See 'Test.java' for a simple example.
+In order for your sketches to work properly, please place them in the 'src' directory and rename any .pde files to .java.
+The code will then need to be wrapped in a Java class and a constructor method will need to be added.
+See 'src/Test.java' for a simple example.

+### Using Microphone Audio in Your Sketches

+Ones you add the proper constructor to your sketch class (see example in 'src/Test.java'), you will have access to a 'tunnel' property inside your class. calling the 'getAudioAverage()' method on the tunnel object will return a float value representing the audio intensity from the fft.
+See 'src/Circle.java' for an example.

+### Using Kinect Data in Your Sketches
+TBD

 ## Developing in IntelliJ